looptc/stereosplit/README.md

     Make sure to replace the file names and paths with your actual file names and paths.
     This program assumes that the input file is in signed 16-bit little-endian format (s16le).
     Feel free to adjust any details or add additional information as needed!

+##License

+This project is licensed under the Public Domain.

+##Author

+stereosplit is developed by Abel Romero Pérez.